fbparreira/FP/README.md

 ## Installation

-All `FP` functions are on the same script.
-Once loaded, all functions will be available on `Global Environment`.
+All `FP` functions are on the same script `code.R`.
 To load the functions you can source the script as follows:

 ``` r
 source("https://raw.githubusercontent.com/fbparreira/FP/main/code.R")